A voir le site en français, allez ICI ou cliquez le drapeau sur sur la barre de menu ci-dessus

 (* except 2022 & 2021 when it has largely relocated to England because of Covid-19)

-In its 17th year, the pandemic means that the festival can’t be the same.. but it remains Musique-Cordiale!
+In its 17th year, the pandemic meant that the festival could not be the same.. but it remained Musique-Cordiale!

 Vivaldi: Four Seasons